-One of the main motivations of this project is the user's possibility to validate the maritime assets for a certain surveillance and protection region, and its correspondents behaviors, without costs and life-threatening conditions.
-The agent-based approach is also a motivation for the project development, being the implementation of multi-agent systems for simulation and modeling processes an expansion area, more specifically in military systems.
+One of the main motivations of this project is to give the user possibility to evaluate the proposed maritime assets configuration and its corresponding behaviors for surveillance and protection of a certain region, without costs and life-threatening conditions.
+The applicability of an agent-based approach is also a motivation for the project development, being the implementation of multi-agent systems for simulation in military systems an area in expansion.